AuroBreeze/quick-c/README.en.md

  - 🐞 Debug integration: `QuickCDebug` via `nvim-dap` and `codelldb`
  - 🌐 Cross-platform: auto select compiler (gcc/clang/cl) and runtime (PowerShell/terminal)
  - 📁 Flexible output dir: default to source folder; configurable
- - 🔧 Make integration: Telescope pickers for Make targets, custom args with cache
+ - 🔧 Make integration: auto discover Makefiles, list targets, .PHONY prioritization, argument input with remember
+  - 🧭 More robust parsing: fallback to `-pn` if `-qp` yields nothing; support Windows-style paths in targets
+  - 🧪 If `prefer` points to a non-executable program, use an available make (make/mingw32-make/nmake) only for parsing; still run with your `prefer`
- - 📚 compile_commands.json: generate or use an external one for clangd
+- 🔭 Telescope: Makefile preview, multi-select sources, quick toggle .PHONY or use an external one for clangd
  - ⌨️ Keymaps included and non-invasive (unique=true)

 ## 🚀 Quick Start